 2.5.
 Graphics/video cards

-Link to main article about graphics: Choosing a suitable graphics card for 3D scanning and post-processing
+- Link to the main article about graphics: Choosing a suitable graphics card for 3D scanning and post-processing

 In case you experience any issues with your Artec 3D scanner or require technical assistance with your device or Artec Studio, in the first instance please contact your local Artec dealer/distributor directly.
 You can also contact the Artec Support Team by clicking on "Submit a request" button on the bottom right part of the screen or by emailing email@example.com